 Couple Goals!
-Ayushmann Khurrana CallsWife Tahira Kashyap ‘More Gutsy Than His Screen Characters’
+Ayushmann Khurrana Calls Wife Tahira Kashyap ‘More Gutsy Than His Screen Characters’

 Ayushmann reacted with the sweetest comment, calling her gutsier than all his screen characters.
 "I never thought you'll put a post on this.
 Ahem.
 You're more gutsy than my on screen characters.
 You inspire," he wrote.
 Ayushmann has been known to play a diverse range of characters in films.

-After starring in the groundbreaking social film 'Article 15', Ayushmann has a number of movies lined up next.
-He will be seen in Dream Girl, Bala, Gulabo Sitabo and Shubh Mangal Zyaada Saavdhan.
+After starring in the groundbreaking social film 'Article 15', Ayushmann has several movies lined up next.
+We will see him in Dream Girl, Bala, Gulabo Sitabo and Shubh Mangal Zyaada Saavdhan.

 MOST READ: Salman Khan's Inshallah NOT Shelved Because Of Daisy Shah & Waluscha De Sousa; Source Confirms